Pinuankit03/TouristApp_iOS/README.md

 o navigation drawer must contain the following:
 	Logout  - Clicking this link should logout the user and redirect them back to the Login screen.
 	Tourist Attraction List - This should navigate the user to the Tourist Navigation List 	Map -  For this screen, load a web view that displays a  bing.com map that is centered of your choice.
-To do this you can visit https://www.bing.com/maps